mincong-h/mincong-h.github.io/_posts/2022-09-25-temporal-java-service-client.md

 ## Data Conversion

-Now we know about the data conversion, but we don't know how user's data is serialized into gRPC 🤔 How do we get the input parameters or the metadata (gRPC headers) converted correctly?
-We will discuss that in this section.
+Now we know about the data conversion, but we don't know how the user data is serialized into gRPC 🤔 How do we get the input parameters or the metadata (gRPC headers) converted correctly?
+We will discuss them in this section.

 This is done using the data converter (`DataConverter`).
-The data convert provide a method to convert an input T to a Temporal payload, useful for converting either the headers or the input message itself:
+The data converter provides a method to convert an input T to a Temporal payload, useful for converting either the headers or the input message itself:

 ```java